ForeverZer0/fmod/README.md

 Each get/set method in the FMOD API has been converted to an "attribute" that can be accessed in the Ruby way.
 So instead of`FMOD_Channel_GetVolume` and `FMOD_Channel_SetVolume`, it is simply `channel.volume` and `channel.volume = value`.

 ## Future Releases

-As of the current release, only slightly better than 71% of documentation is complete.
-The scripts are highly technical, and good documentation takes time, but it is actively being updated, and will be completed at the highest priority level.
-If you are using version `1.0.0`, you will have to rely more heavily upon the included FMOD Low-Level API Reference that is included in the `./extras` folder.

 There is still yet to be a few areas that need completed, and are in active development.
 Included are the following known issues:
    * FMOD plugin support (including 3rd party codecs)